CodingKraken/K88/README.md

 # K88 8-bit Processor

 The K88 (Kraken 88, inspired by the intel 8088) is intended to be a relatively realistic 8 bit computer processor, with 64 kilobytes of addressing space and
 3 8 bit data registers.
-The processor includes 19 instructions which make for a fully turing complete processor architecture.
+The processor includes 16 unique encoded instructions which make for a fully turing complete processor architecture.

 This project is still a work in progress so changes to the various files will be frequent.